IRNAS/lora_drone_mapper/README.md

 # LoRa Drone Mapper

-The perpous of the LoRa Drone Mapper is to map the signal strength of LoRa signal.
+The purpose of the LoRa Drone Mapper is to map the signal strength of LoRa signal.

-Mapping device is atteched to the drone and it is sending the mapping data to the TheThingsNetwork and to second node for local mapping.
-The setup is shown on picture.
+Mapping device is attached to the drone and it is sending the mapping data to the TheThingsNetwork and to the second node for local mapping.
+The setup is shown in picture

 ![diagram](https://github.com/IRNAS/lora_drone_mapper/blob/master/pics/mapping_setup.png)